Skip to content

 Label WxS Identifier

-URI gbl_wxsIdentifier_s
+URI https://opengeometadata.org/ogm-aardvark/#wxs-identifier

-Multivalued false
+Multivalued False

-Purpose To identify the layer or store for a WFS, WMS, or WCS web service so the application can construct the full web service link
+Purpose To identify the layer or store for a WFS, WMS, or WCS web service so the application can construct the full web service link.

 Entry Guidelines Only the layer name is added here.
 The base service endpoint URLs (e.g. "https://maps-public.geo.nyu.edu/geoserver/sdr/wms") are added to the References field.

-Controlled Vocabulary no
+Controlled Vocabulary No

-Example value "druid:vr593vj7147"
+Example Value "druid:vr593vj7147"

 Element Set GBL

-Group Distribution
+Group Links